WifiGuyWill/Aruba-Central-Automated-Ping/README.md

 Download the repo, make sure Python is installed.
 Edit creds.py and enter the credentials for Aruba Central.
-Then execute the script 'python3 main.py'
+Then execute the script with the host info 'python3 main.py apple.com'

 The script will first generate a valid API key, then create a list of every active AP in Central.
 It will then run the ping command to the host defined in the script.
 The output will be shown on the screen as the script executes and written to a file called 'ap_data.txt'.